 Table 7 provides estimates made by producers on the contribution of grass strips to the improvement of crop yields.
 It is noted that 50% of producers believe that the technique has contributed to an increase in yields of about 0-25%.
 As for 20% of the producers, they are convinced that the effect of this technique on the increase in their production is estimated between 25 and 50%.
 The grass strips that contribute to yield increases fall within the respective intervals of 0-25%, 50-75%, and 75-100%.

-Table 7 : Estimation of the contribution of grassed strips to yields according to producers
+Table 7 : Estimation of the contribution of grass strips to yields according to producers